danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 This work has the aim to transform a two-dimensional representation of a model (based on a stack of images) into a three-dimensional representation based on the LAR schema.
 In particular, it will produce a single obj model which can be viewed with standard graphics softwares.\\

 In the past were developed other softwares using same principles (see~\cite{paodcvjcadanda2015}).
 However, they were optimized for speed and cannot be able to accept huge amounts of data.
 With the rise of the big data era, we now have more and more data available for research purposes, so softwares must be able to deal with them.
 A typical hardware environment is based on a cluster of computers where computation can be distributed among a lot of different processes.
 However, as stated by \textit{Amdahl's law}, the speedup of a program using multiple processors is limited by the time needed for the sequential fraction of the program.
 So use of parallel techniques for dealing with big data is not important for time performance gain but for memory space gain.
 In fact, our biggest problem is lack of memory, due to model sizes.
 As a consequence, every parts of this software is written with the clear objective of minimizing memory usage at the cost of losing something in terms of time performance.
-So, for example, images will be converted in blocks determined by a grid size (see section~\ref{sec:ImagesConvertion}) among different processes and different machines of the cluster
+So, for example, images will be converted in blocks determined by a grid size (see section~\ref{sec:ImagesConversion}) among different processes and different machines of the cluster

 \begin{figure}[htb]
   \begin{center}